Pontiac Mills

 • Residential apartments make up the largest buildings on the property, comprising Buildings 1, 2, most of 3, 4, 7, and 9.
 Building 21 is home to the mail room and gym on the ground floor, and one apartment each on the second and third floors.

-• The ground floor of Building 3 is home to a branch of Evoqua, a water treatment company.
+• The ground floor of Building 3 is home to a branch of Xylem (formerly Evoqua), a water treatment company.
 Building 6 houses ABI Interior Design.
 Building 11 is home to Studio B Salon, Apponaug Brewing Company, and Knight Street Capital which currently manages the property.
 Building 30 (a former garage and machine shop in back of the property) is home to On The Ropes Boxing.
 Building S1A is home to Epic Promotions which makes branded marketing materials and clothing.

 The only building still under construction as of 2024 is Building S1.
 Its second and fourth floors have been removed, turning five cramped floors originally intended for storage into three spacious floors which more closely match the height of the other buildings.
 (See before/after).